 Now, for just $30, get a lifetime membership that entitles you to 10% OFF on most items, access to their trade-in scheme and discount rentals.

 Remember, you want to split up your cash so that if one of your ways to hide money is discovered, you don’t lose everything.
-I think it is very unlikely that the security belt above would ever be discovered and the hidden pockets are also pretty damn sneaky – until someone pats you down.
+It is very unlikely that the security belt above would ever be discovered but just in case it does, these socks are a stealthy additional – until someone pats you down.

 #3 Laminated Photo Album